aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/50_parallel processing/_index.en.md

 1. What happens when you run an execution with the exactly the same input as a previous execution?
 1. What happens if you run an execution with a different `userId` but the same `s3key` and `s3bucket` parameters?

+:white_check_mark: Congratulations!
+You have now tested and validated using parallel steps within your state machine.